 Answer: The Bible does not wait long before mentioning the death penalty for certain sinful actions.
 In Genesis, soon after Noah left the ark, but many years before the giving of the law at Mount Sinai, we find God instructing humans on punishing those who willfully murder another person.
-It is the first time the Eternal tells humans it is their duty to carry out the penalty of death, as a society, against those who take the life of an innocent person.
+It is the first time the Eternal tells humans it is their duty to punish by death those who take the life of an innocent person.

 Ancient Israel, according to Biblical law, had a multitude of offenses that came with the penalty of death.
 Under the Old Covenant, the "church" and the state were united.
 The duty of the government was to enforce the laws of the Torah against those who violated them.

-Bible examples of those worthy of the penalty of death include anyone who encourages people to worship false gods other than the true God of Israel (Deuteronomy 13:5 - 15).
+Bible examples of those worthy of death include anyone who encourages people to worship false gods other than the true God of Israel (Deuteronomy 13:5 - 15).

 Anyone who worked on the seventh day Sabbath was also executed (Exodus 31:14, 35:2).
 Those who practiced the "black arts" (e.g. Mediums) and those who indulged in certain sexual sins could also count on being put to death as the ultimate penalty for their disobedience (Leviticus 20:6, 10 - 18, 27).